garrettjoecox/the-harbour/docs/ship-of-harkinian/mod-development/modding-tips.md

 For materials that you want backface culling always off for, such as the inside of a skirt, or any geometry that you don't want to be 1 sided, keep both culls disabled but also disable Segment C just for that material.

 :::warning
-Any materials that use transparency in any way, such as translucency, cutouts, decals, etc. will not be able to pass through Segment C and will need Segment C disabled or else they will cause all sorts of graphical glitches on the reflection.
+Any materials that use transparency such as translucency or cutouts, **EXCEPT decals** those are fine, will not be able to pass through Segment C and will need Segment C disabled or else they will cause all sorts of graphical glitches on the reflection.
 If you want these materials to not be flipped inside out in the reflection, the only option is the disable Segment C and disable both Cull Front and Cull Back.
 :::

 ## Exploding "Body Break" Enemies